Red laser pointers are cheap - some around $5 and a few for even $1 - and are now the way to go if you just want a laser to play with.

 These regulations do apply to workplaces.
 Schools are workplaces.
 Schools and workplaces often have their own rules and/or guidelines concerning operation of lasers, and they are often strict.
 Various schools and workplaces can have various plans (or lack thereof) for complying with 21 CFR 1040.10 and .11 and whatever OSHA requires for operation of lasers in workplaces.
 They may have stricter or made-up-on-the-spot rules to satisfy their liability concerns, whether valid or not.

-If you want to bring a laser into your school, especially if it is a Class IIIb or IV one, please negotiate with appropriate persons in your school in advance, such as a science teacher or physics teacher.
-Please give your science or physics teacher sufficient time in advance to get that worked out with the school's management.
+If you want to bring a laser into your school, especially if it is a Class IIIb or IV one, please negotiate with appropriate persons in your school in advance, such as a science teacher, preferably a physics teacher.
+Please give your science teacher sufficient time in advance to get that worked out with the school's management.

 You may be restricted to bringing in your homebrew transverse electrode atmospheric nitrogen laser without its power supply.
 There is a slight chance you can get it to fire a pulse of a beam from static electricity and within Class I limits, though your school may not allow even that degree of actually operating it.

-And if your school allows you to bring in and operate laser pointers, please avoid ones of IIIb or IV class.
+And if your school allows you to bring in and operate laser pointers, please avoid ones of class IIIb or IV.